Hlamulo-Mav/SkinFunctional_Clone/README.md

 # General info

 A 2 page clone website of the official SkinFunctional website using DOM Manipulation.
-The clone website will only containgig the landing page and the contact page.
+The clone website will only contain the landing page and the contact page.

 ## Technologies
 - Html